google/oss-fuzz/docs/research/target_generation.md

 We leverage [Fuzz Introspector](https://introspector.oss-fuzz.com/) ([example JSON endpoint](https://introspector.oss-fuzz.com/api/far-reach-but-low-coverage?project=tinyxml2)) to provide us with a list of functions with low runtime coverage (but high potential to reach more code coverage).
 These are turned into benchmark YAML files, which consist of an OSS-Fuzz project, and a list of function signatures to generate new targets for.

-We have started with a small set of benchmarks, and will gradually scaling this to larger, automated sets of benchmarks taken from all of OSS-Fuzz as we improve the function selection and prompt generation process.
+We have started with a small set of benchmarks, and will gradually scale this to larger, automated sets of benchmarks taken from all of OSS-Fuzz as we improve the function selection and prompt generation process.

 Example benchmark (YAML):